lumoswiz/dopex-ssov/README.md

 ```

 - This requires the use of the Foundry ffi cheatcode.
 Read about it [here](https://book.getfoundry.sh/cheatcodes/ffi).
 - After successfully running the test, the simulated ouptuts are saved in an `output.csv` file in the [analysis](./analysis/) folder.
+[Here](./analysis/example_output.csv) is an example output file.

 ## Error Plots